Tuesday, June 29

 Categorizing the Books of the Bible

-From Genesis to Revelation, there are a myriad of different styles of writing, and each book can be classified in different categories.
-The sections may divided as: Law, History, Poetry and Wisdom, Major Prophets, Minor Prophets, Gospels, Acts Literature, the Epistles of St. Paul, General (also called "Catholic") Letters, and Apocalyptic Literature.
-Now, it is important to note that there were a number of other important early Jewish writings and Christian writings that are not a part of the canon or listed here.
+From Genesis to Revelation, there are a myriad of different styles of writing, and each book of the Biblical canon can be classified in different categories.
+The sections may divided as: Law, History, Poetry and Wisdom, Major Prophets, Minor Prophets, Gospels, Acts Literature, the Epistles of Paul, General (also called "Catholic") Letters, and Apocalyptic Literature.
+Now, it is important to note that there were a number of other important early Jewish writings and Christian writings that are not a part of the canon are listed here.
 For example, within the literature known as the Pseudipigrapha we find 1st, 2nd and 3rd Enoch - books which are helpful in giving the reader a clearer picture of what Jews were thinking and writing about during that time period.
 The Jewish work of Jubilees, another example, was essentially an expanded version of Genesis which added commentary and interpretations.
-Early Christian writings such as the Didache, 1st and 2nd Clement, the Epistle of Barnabas or the Shepherd of Hermas are helpful in providing us with a better understanding of the ideas and concepts of early Christians in the late 1st-early 2nd centuries.
-These are not considered part of the Bible, but these are also important writings worth exploring in order to better grasp how ancient Jewish and Christian interpreters viewed Scripture in their respective eras.
+Early Christian writings such as the Didache, 1st and 2nd Clement, the Epistle of Barnabas or the Shepherd of Hermas are also helpful in providing us with a better understanding of the ideas and concepts of early Christians in the late 1st-early 2nd centuries.
+These are not considered part of the Bible, but are also important writings worth exploring in order to better grasp how ancient Jewish and Christian interpreters viewed Scripture in their respective eras.

-It is also worth noting that listed below are six books which are not included in Protestant Bibles, but are found in Catholic Bibles.
-These include the books of Tobit, Judith, 1st and 2nd Maccabees, the Wisdom of Solomon, and Ecclesiasticus.
-There are also additions to the books of Daniel and Esther in the Catholic canon.
-Early in the Church's history, there was a debate about a variety of books in the accepted canon.
-In the earliest version - the Muratorian Canon (late 2nd century), we read for example that some books were seen as good to read, but not necessarily viewed as Scriptuure, "Moreover, the Epistle of Jude and two of the above-mentioned (or, bearing the name of) John are counted (or, used) in the catholic [Church], and [the book of] Wisdom, written by the friends of Solomon in his honor.
+Moreover, the Epistle of Jude and two of the above-mentioned (or, bearing the name of) John are counted (or, used) in the catholic [Church], and [the book of] Wisdom, written by the friends of Solomon in his honor.
 We receive only the apocalypses of John and Peter, though some of us are not willing that the latter be read in church.
 But Hermas wrote the Shepherd very recently, in our times, in the city of Rome, while bishop Pius, his brother, was occupying the [episcopal] chair of the church of the city of Rome.
-And therefore it ought indeed to be read; but it cannot be read publicly to the people in church either among the prophets, whose number is complete, or among the apostles, for it is after [their] time."
+And therefore it ought indeed to be read; but it cannot be read publicly to the people in church either among the prophets, whose number is complete, or among the apostles, for it is after [their] time (Ehrman, Lost Scriptures, 331-333)

-Bearing this in mind, within the final and accepted canon, there are 66 books in Protestant Bibles and 73 in Catholic Bibles.
+Bearing this in mind, within the accepted canon, there are 66 books in Protestant Bibles and 73 in Catholic Bibles.
 These were divided up into the aforementioned categories.
 The Jews referred to the first five books of the Hebrew Bible (Old Testament) as the Pentateuch (meaning "five scrolls"), and later divisions found in both the New Testament and the writings of the Jewish historian Josephus divide the Hebrew Bible into three categories: the Law, Wisdom, and the Prophets.
 The modern categories can be viewed below (or see the "Bible Bookcase" image.):

 Law